 After a week of guessing about the word ultrapreneur, I gave up and of course, I did not get it correct.
 Surprised?

-As my reader, I am going help you understand what it is all about, why it is important and how you can take the first steps into this ultimate world of “elite” entrepreneurship.
+As you are my reader, I am going to help you understand what it is all about, why it is important and how you can take the first steps into this ultimate world of “elite” entrepreneurship.

 I thought that coming up with an ultrapreneur definition would be a piece of cake, lemon drizzle cake if you must know.